Network Security21 min read

 Data flow design:

-• OT historian → DMZ historian replica: Push model; the OT historian initiates the connection outward.
-The OT-side firewall permits outbound connections from the historian to the DMZ replica on the historian synchronization port.
-No inbound connections from the DMZ to the OT historian.
+• OT historian to DMZ historian replica: Push model.
+The OT historian initiates the connection outward.
+The OT-side firewall permits outbound connections from the historian to the DMZ replica on the historian synchronization port, and nothing inbound from the DMZ to the OT historian.

 Component 2: Jump Server (Bastion Host)